Cart 0

 Teaching traditional techniques

-Stephanie teaches multiple styles and techniques of basket weaving, from plain twining, plaiting and twill.
+Stephanie teaches multiple styles and techniques of basket weaving, from plain twining to plaiting and twill.
 Different Tribal regions wove in different styles from each other, making them identifiable.

 10,000 people taught